Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <img src="images/figure-11.png" title="An example of the fields array." alt="An example of the fields array (layers[id].fields[]) resource of a scene service layer illustrating different supported types of feature attribute fields.
 The fields array describes an attribute field with respect to its key, name, type and alias.">
 <p>Figure 11: An example of the fields array (layers[id].fields[id]) resource of a scene service layer illustrating different supported types of feature attribute fields.
 The fields array describes an attribute field with respect to its name, type and alias.</p>
 </div>

-Once a client application makes a decision regarding the field it is interested in accessing, it can use the _key_ property (_layers[id].attributeStorageInfo[].key_) of the _attributeStorageInfo_ metadata to uniquely identify and request the _attribute_ resource thru a new RESTful API, called **attributes.** The _attributeStorageInfo_ metadata in addtion contains all the information that a client application requires to decode the retrieved _attribute_ binary content.
+Clients can use the key property (layers[id].attributeStorageInfo[].key) of the attributeStorageInfo to uniquely identify and request the attribute resource throught a new RESTful API, called attributes.
+Clients use the attributeStorageInfo metadata to decode the retrieved attribute binary content.

-**The content of this binary attribute resource is made up of :**
+**The attribute resource header contains :**

-- A header section of 4 bytes which indicates the count of features.
-The count value is present in all _attribute_ resources.
-For an _attribute_ resource of a string data type, the header has an additional 4 bytes indicating the total byte count of the string attribute values.
+- A header section of 4 bytes with the count of features.
+The count value is present in all attribute resources.
+For attributes with string resources, header has an additional 4 bytes indicating the total byte count of the string attribute values.
-- For all numerical field types, the header section will be followed by the attribute values array record.
+- For all numerical field types, the header section is followed by the attribute values array record.
 The attribute values must always begin at an offset that is divisible by the byte length of a single value.
 If the header does not end at such an offset, the necessary amount of padding is inserted between the header and the attribute values.
 - For string field types, the header section is followed by a fixed length array whose values are the byte counts of each string data, inclusive of the null termination character.
 This array is then followed by an array of actual string data.
 The strings are stored null terminated.

 _<a href="../profiles/meshpyramids/examples/3dSceneLayer.js">code 1.</a> A scene layer resource illustrating the metadata information found in the fields (layers[id].fields[id]) and attributeStorageInfo arrays (layers[id].attributeStorageInfo[id])._

-A client application will be able to find the URI of any attribute resource through its href reference from the **attributeData** array of the **Node Index Document** (similar access patterns exist for resources such as 'features', 'geometries', etc …).
+A client application will be able to find the URI of any attribute resource through its href reference from the attributeData array of the Node Index Document (similar access patterns exist for resources such as 'features', 'geometries', etc.).
 See Figure 12 below:

 <div>
 <img src="images/figure-12.png" title="A node resource document illustrating attribute data content access urls (href)" alt="A node resource document illustrating attribute data content access urls (href)">